Skip to content

 A row of four glasses containing dessert wine

-Madeira20 Typical Foods and Drinks to Try on Madeira
+Madeira20 Typical Dishes and Drinks to Try on Madeira

 A man sitting at the edge of a diving tower over an empty swimming pool